Online, Virtual and Classroom Courses

 The revised standard and guidance should simplify requirements for first time users who should:

 1. Conduct an initial environmental review with a gap analysis to consider what is already being done and what more is needed.
-As with quality, occupational health and safety and energy management systems, the plan-do-check-act (pdca) model is used, enabling organisations to use systems they may already have in place.
+As with quality, occupational health and safety and energy management systems, the plan-do-check-act (PDCA) model is used, enabling organisations to use systems they may already have in place.

-2. Report findings to the senior leadership team who must play a central role in the implementation and management of the ems including the assessment of opportunities and risks.
+2. Report findings to the senior leadership team who must play a central role in the implementation and management of the EMS including the assessment of opportunities and risks.

 3. Devise an action plan to effect the requisite changes and outline key benefits.